Click on any phrase to play the video at that point.Close

 And that blew my mind.
 Because I realized that nature had invented reproduction as a mechanism for life to move forward, as a life force that passes right through us and makes us a link in the evolution of life.
 Rarely seen by the naked eye, this intersection between the animal world and the plant world is truly a magic moment.
 It's the mystical moment where life regenerates itself, over and over again.

 So here is some nectar from my film.
 I hope you'll drink, tweet and plant some seeds to pollinate a friendly garden.
 And always take time to smell the flowers, and let it fill you with beauty, and rediscover that sense of wonder.
 Here are some images from the film.

 You can share this video by copying this HTML to your clipboard and pasting into your blog or web page.

 Got an idea, question, or debate inspired by this talk?
 Start a TED Conversation.

 Pollination: it's vital to life on Earth, but largely unseen by the human eye.
 Filmmaker Louie Schwartzberg shows us the intricate world of pollen and pollinators with gorgeous high-speed images from his film "Wings of Life," inspired by the vanishing of one of nature's primary pollinators, the honeybee.

-Louie Schwartzberg is an award-winning cinematographer, director and producer who captures breathtaking images that celebrate life -- revealing connections, universal rhythms, patterns and beauty.
+Louie Schwartzberg is a cinematographer, director and producer who captures breathtaking images that celebrate life -- revealing connections, universal rhythms, patterns and beauty.
 Full bio »